shubh-io/DockMate/README.md

 - ✅ You want metrics graphs and visualizations
 - ✅ You need image layer inspection
 - ✅ You prefer mouse support
-- ✅ You want a mature, battle-tested tool
+- ✅ You want a mature tool

 **Both are great tools - choose based on your workflow!** 🐳